rpa-dev/rpa-website/src/pages/about/index.md

 ### Offerings

 The preschool strives to be a fun and special place where children get to experience things they might not do at home and explore their natural curiosity.
 In addition to the play-based curriculum, enrichment classes are incorporated into monthly activities.
 The enrichment classes have included science, Spanish, sign language and movement over the years.
 Field trips are scheduled several times a year to local destinations.
 In addition to the special learning experiences, the children often enjoy riding a yellow school bus that is chartered for the occasions.
+Field Trips are Subject to Change and may be cancelled for the upcoming School Year due to COVID-19.
 Teacher conferences and class photos are also offered during the year.
 Students also enjoy using the fenced outdoor playground.

 ### Religious Affiliation